What Happens after an Arrest?

 The state argues for a particular sentence to be imposed and the defense may present mitigating factors to reduce the length of a sentence.
 The defendant has a right to appeal the verdict, which is heard by the appellate court.
 Appeals must be based on some error made during the trial.

-During this complex system, it is crucial that the defendant be represented by competent counsel, such as the extensively experience criminal defense lawyers at Van Norman Law.
+During this complex system, it is crucial that the defendant be represented by competent counsel, such as the extensively experienced criminal defense lawyers at Van Norman Law.